AlanFermat/AlanFermat.github.io/_posts/2016-04-11-text-mining-for-medical-research.markdown

 Based on this high-level analysis, we find location is the most important factor.
 We deep dive into location, specifically city-level analysis.

 We breakdown the importance into three categories, which we call: access to talent, access to resources, and access to funding.
 Based on these three dimensions, we rank the top 11 cities.
 Based on our ranking system.
-New York is the top city, while Seattle is the bottom among the 11 cities.
+New York is the top city, while Seattle is the bottom of the 11 cities.

-The results are presented beautifully via ggplot and wordcloud using R!
+The results are presented beautifully via _ggplot_ and _wordcloud_ using R!

 ---